This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Jump to:

-Every year for Fall and Winter, I look forward to making my favorite roast beef recipes for my family.
-Instant pot roasts, slow cooker Dutch oven roasts, or an entire standing rib roast… you name it!
+Every year, I look forward to making my favorite roast beef recipes for my family for Fall and Winter.
+Instant pot roasts, slow cooker roasts, Dutch oven roasts, or an entire standing rib roast… you name it!

-No matter what cut of roast beef I’m preparing, one thing I always do is save the pan drippings to make au jus.
-There is nothing like this light and flavorful sauce for dipping your beef, reheating leftovers, and pairing it with sandwiches.
+No matter what roast beef I prepare, I always save the pan drippings to make au jus gravy—nothing like this light and flavorful sauce for dipping beef, reheating leftovers, or pairing with sandwiches.

 This is my favorite au jus recipe.
-It’s simple to make in just 5 minutes and adds so much flavor to the dish you’re pairing it with.
-Next time you have pan drippings from a roast or even from cooking chicken or turkey, trust me: make this au jus!
+It’s simple to make in five minutes and adds flavor to every dish.
+Next time you have pan drippings from a roast or cooking roast chicken or turkey, make this recipe for au jus!
+It works perfectly for any meat.

 What is Au jus?

-- Place the roasting pan from cooking roast beef (ex. boneless prime rib) on the stovetop over medium heat after removing the roast from the pan.
-Or, use another dish appropriate for cooking on the stove.
+- Place the roasting pan from cooking roast beef (ex. boneless prime rib) on the stovetop over medium heat after removing the roast, or use a skillet.

-- Whisk Worcestershire Sauce and Red Wine into the dish, along with drippings from the beef.
+- Whisk Worcestershire Sauce and Red Wine into the dish, along with the beef drippings.
 If using the roasting pan, scrape up any brown bits from the bottom of the pan.

 - Add Beef Broth or Juices from the roast beef.
 Bring to a simmer.